carlosedp/Reason-KorgNanoKontrol2-Remote/Pickup Control Programming.md

 There is no need to map the controls in the "outputs" array.

-Add the following code to yout script respecting the changes I describe below:
+Add the following code to yout script respecting the changes I describe below.

 Change this variable to the number of analog controls you have in yout controller.
-Remember that they must be in the "itens" array **in order**.
+Remember that they must be in the "items" array **in order**.
 So if you have 8 knobs and 8 sliders, this must be 16 and all 16 controls must be in the "itens" array (Knob1, Knob2....
-Slider1, Slider2...).
+Slider1, Slider2...) sequentially.

     --"Analogs" indicates non-encoder analog controls and refers to both knobs and sliders on the surface gNumberOfAnalogs = 16

-Here one must map the control index to the CC it sends.
+Here you must map the control index to the CC it sends.
 The index is the sequence of controls from the "items" array and between the brackets is the CC that control sends.
 The MIDI channel is set in another section.
 You find this either in your controller editor or using a MIDI monitor application.
-I have recommendation in the end of this doc.
+I have tool recommendation in the end of this doc.
+In the example I split the array in two lines.

     gAnalogCCLookup = { --converts CC numbers to slider/knob numbers
         [16]=1,[17]=2,[18]=3,[19]=4,[20]=5,[21]=6,[22]=7,[23]=8, --Knobs 1-8
         [0]=9,[1]=10,[2]=11,[3]=12,[4]=13,[5]=14,[6]=15,[7]=16, --Sliders 1-8
         }

 No need to touch lines below: